davidaramant/blog-content/content/post/the-buddhabrot-part-2.md

 This is more like it!
 Here I've taken the exact same data we saw on the previous image and mapped it to a simple color ramp instead.

 Although this is a very simplistic version, visualizing the escape time is one of the most common ways you see the Mandelbrot set (or, more accurately, the points _around_ the Mandelbrot set).
-For whatever reason, it seems to be extremely popular to visualize the poor thing using a 60s tie-dye or 70s van-art aesthetic (don't ask me).
+For whatever reason, it seems to be extremely popular to visualize the poor thing using a 60s tie-dye or 70s van art aesthetic (don't ask me).
 I'm sure you can already think of ways to make the above image more visually impressive by zooming in more, picking different colors, smoothing out the color gradients, etc...

 ### Is there any other data we can visualize?